Mount Kitanglad

 Mount Kitanglad is an inactive volcano located in the Kitanglad Mountain Range in Bukidnon province on Mindanao island.
 It is the fourth highest mountain in the Philippines and has an approximate height of 2899 m.
-It is located between Malaybalay City and the municipalities of Lantapan, Impasugong, Sumilao, and Libona.
+It is located between Malaybalay and the municipalities of Lantapan, Impasugong, Sumilao and Libona.
 It is home to one of the Philippines' few remaining rainforests.
+It is part of the ancestral domain of the Higaonon, the Talaandig, and the Bukidnon people.